 - More Drink Recipes

-This homemade Crockpot White Hot Chocolate is velvety smooth and has just a hint of vanilla and salt.
+This homemade Crockpot White Hot Chocolate with sweetened condensed milk is velvety smooth and has just a hint of vanilla and salt.
 It's also super easy to make and tastes great topped with whipped cream and crushed peppermint.